Each time we bring a new engineer on board we find ourselves asking them, “Do you have another engineer friend?”

 We draft in Solidworks and our engineers have Bachelor’s Degrees in Mechanical Engineering.
 We’re looking for applicants with portfolios they’re proud of versus a big resume.

 “Everybody comes together as a team.
-When we’re trying to solve a problem no one points fingers, we all just strive to produce the best equipment out there.” – Grant, Mechanical Engineer
+When we’re trying to solve a problem no one points fingers, we all just strive to produce the best equipment out there,” says Grant, a Mechanical Engineer

 More About These Roles

-We pride ourselves on quality – this extends not only to the work we produce, but also the environment we work in.
-Our facility is top-notch, we’d bet our manufacturing floor is one of the cleanest and brightest you’ve seen.
+We pride ourselves on quality – this extends not only to the work we produce, but also to the environment we work in.
+Our facility is top-notch – we’d bet our manufacturing floor is one of the cleanest and brightest you’ve seen.

-All our engineering positions are salary with benefits.
-We offer 401K plans, vacation time and generous paid holidays.
+All of our engineering positions are salary with benefits.
+We offer 401K plans, vacation time, and generous paid holidays.
 The hours you’ll work depends on the projects in our pipeline and how you manage your time.
 Expect to travel for installations and support, especially as an electrical engineer.